 Interns will work with a mentor 5 hours per week on 12 consecutive weeks, Monday through Friday, off on holidays.
 Students who have successfully completed their internship will receive a certificate of completion from their Principal and Internship Coordinator at the end of the school year!

-Canvas- Internship assignments and time-sheets are turned in weekly into Canvas!
+Canvas - Internship assignments and timesheets are turned in weekly!
 Please log into canvas every week and monitor your assignments.

 Google Fusion Table - To be updated fall 2019.
-Companies who are fingerprinted to be mentors for Virtual Academy will be shared with all internship students.
+Companies who are fingerprinted for Virtual Academy will be shared with all internship students.
 Over 80+ businesses.
-EDUHSD requires all mentors to be fingerprinted!
-You can add a company to the table that you want to intern with.
-Students are encouraged to talk to businesses to get an internship.
-A meeting will be scheduled with you, possible mentor and Internship Coordinator before starting.
+You can add a company to the table.
+If you don't see a company listed, students are encouraged to talk to businesses to get an internship.

 Job Shadowing - Will be based upon student's career interests.
 The Career Center will set-up job shadows for you and provide transportation.
-Ask for the Job Shadowing Worksheet!
+Stop by the Career Center to pick-up a Job Shadow form.

-In addition, we have kept the tradition of the cake auction which will be held Saturday, March 23rd.
-Cake registration begins at 9:45am.
-Come join the fun!
+In addition, we have kept the tradition of the cake auction.
+We just had our 15th Annual Cake Auction event in March.
 Check out the flyer!

 Do you want to know what intern students are saying about their internships?